LeoKotschenreuther/diversifiedblockfolio/README.md

-# modern-blockfolio
+# Diversified Blockfolio

-A tool to simplify investments in a diversified portfolio of blockchain coins and tokes.
+A tool to simplify investments in a diversified portfolio of blockchain assets.

 ## Idea